replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features
 * Added support for installing a specific application release.
 * Extends the ability of status informers to detect if the application is being updated.
 * Ability to provide a `strict` preflight spec that must run and cannot have any `strict` failure outcomes before fail before deploying an app.
+For more information about strict preflight checks, see [About Preflight Checks and Support Bundles](../vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles)
 * Application release channels that do not have [semantic versioning](https://docs.replicated.com/vendor/releases-understanding#semantic-versioning) enabled can now perform automatic release deployments.
 The most recent release will be used when updating, regardless of its version tag.

 ### Bug Fixes